-And her bosom lick, And upon her neck, From his eyes of flame, Ruby tears there came;
+And her breast did lick And upon her neck, From his eyes of flame, Ruby tears there came;

 While the lioness Loosed her slender dress, And naked they conveyed To caves the sleeping maid.

 THE LITTLE GIRL FOUND

 All the night in woe Lyca's parents go Over valleys deep, While the deserts weep.